thedodd/giphy-api/README.md

 ### overview
 The API is structured as a very simple JSON RPC API built using [actix.rs](https://actix.rs/).
 The client & server use the same exact data models for communicating over the network.
 All interaction is protected by JWT authN/authZ.

-The client app is a WebAssembly (WASM) application built using Rust.
+The client app is a WebAssembly (WASM) application built using Rust & the [Seed framework](https://seed-rs.org).

 We are using Postgres for data storage & [launchbadge/sqlx](https://github.com/launchbadge/sqlx) for the interface.